RehamMos/customer_churn/README.md

 Monthly contract is the highest contract type of churned people who have unlimited plan and direct debt with monthly contract is a big problem for customer churn.

+Data is non linear, Prediction models that are used are random forest tree and adaboost. with accuracy exceed 85 % with features selected by Information Gain